WenchangGaoT/ProbabilisticRobotics/KalmanFilter/README.md

 ## Relevant files

-kalman.py implements the general Kalman Filter algorithm. drone1d.py contains the code for the 1-D problem solving Question 1, 2, 3. drone2d.py contains the code for the 2-D problem solving Question 4.
+kalman.py implements the general Kalman Filter algorithm. plot.py implements the functions for plotting in the whole project. drone1d.py contains the code for the 1-D problem solving Question 1, 2, 3. drone2d.py contains the code for the 2-D problem solving Question 4.
 Please make sure these files that are under the same directory.